IHarmers/python101/lesson_1/installing_python.md

 # Installing Python

 You will need to install some software before you start programming in Python.
 At first you need to install the Python interpreter itself.
-The you will need an editor to write your Python files with.
+Then you will need an editor to write your Python files with.

 ## Installing Python